 - White beans

-- Consider forgoing polish altogether for a while.
-Going au naturel reduces the drying effects of harsh chemicals.
-Plus, you'll allow sunlight to reach your nails and cuticles; it's vital to cell repair and regeneration.
+Consider forgoing polish altogether for a while.
+Going au naturel reduces the drying effects of harsh chemicals found in most nail polishes.
+Plus, you'll allow sunlight to reach your nails and cuticles, which is vital to cell repair and regeneration.

-- Buff.
-Pick up a 4-in-1 nail buffer to smooth rough edges so they don't catch so easily.
+Buff.
+If you don't have one already, pick up a 4-in-1 nail buffer to smooth rough edges, so they don't catch so easily.

 A Few Don'ts

 You can take a few preventative steps to improve your nail health, too.

 Don't resort to the fakes.
 Acrylic, press-on, and gel nails can make things worse, turning your already damaged nails into something that only time will help.

 Don't expose your hands to water without moisturizing afterward.
 It sounds counterintuitive, but water—specifically, the evaporation of water—dries skin out.
 Lotion is your nails' friend.

 Don't use your nails as tools.
 Don't use them to pick apart things, open soda cans, or to do any of the hundred other things that an actual tool or a better method can accomplish without damaging your nails.

 Don't bite your nails.
 When a nail is peeling, it's very tempting to bite it off.
 That's a bad idea because you'll weaken your nail.
 If a strip of the nail is beginning to peel, clip it and buff or file the edge.

 Don't buff in multiple directions.
 Buffing should be done in one direction.
 Moving the buffer back and forth can weaken your nail beds and make peeling more likely.
 Instead, use gentle, steady movements in one direction only.